gravitational/teleport/rfd/0184-agent-auto-updates.md

 Teleport proxies will be updated to serve the desired agent version and edition from `/v1/webapi/find`.
 The version and edition served from that endpoint will be configured using new `autoupdate_agent_plan` resource.

-Whether the Teleport updater querying the endpoint is instructed to upgrade (via the `agent_autoupdate` field) is dependent on:
+Whether the Teleport updater querying the endpoint is instructed to upgrade (via the `agent_auto_update` field) is dependent on:
 - The `host=[uuid]` parameter sent to `/v1/webapi/find`
 - The `group=[name]` parameter sent to `/v1/webapi/find`